Mercedes-Benz Innovations

 Mercedes-Benz 350 SL featuring belt buckle fixed to the seat frame, four-spoke safety steering wheel and dirt-inhibiting side windows and rear lights.

-Fuel tank over rear axle and separated from passengers by steel panel
+Fuel tank over rear axle and separated from passengers by steel panel.

-Ribbed "anti-soil" rear lamps
+Ribbed "anti-soil" rear lamps reduce dirt/debris build up.

 1971 OG 305 experimental natural gas bus presented.